peterhinch/micropython-micro-gui/README.md

     * `bdcolor=None` Border color.
 As per above except that if `False` is passed, no border is displayed.
 This clears a previously drawn border.

+### Legends

+Depending on the font in use for legends additional space may be required above and below the `Meter` to display the top and bottom legends.

 ###### [Contents](./README.md#0-contents)

 # 17. Slider and HorizSlider widgets